Integration of front, and front and rear tweeters to a dipole

 to the front side of the speaker where as for the midrange 1/2 the power is radiated to the front and 1/2 to

 the rear.
 Thus, with regard to the front radiation there is a full 4.8 dB power mismatch.
 If the baffle step

 frequency is high enough that the single front tweeter does contribute radiation to the rear at lower

 frequencies, then it is the differences between the turquoise and green limes that represents the power

 radiated to the rear and the actual power radiated to the front side is unaltered.

 Adding a rear firing tweeter which is isolated from the front, as shown by the brown trace, increases the

-total radiated power would equal to that of the single tweeter radiating into 4Pi.
-The result would be a full
+radiated power would equal to that of the single tweeter radiating into 4Pi.
+The result would be a full 4.8

-4.8 dB difference in power between the tweeter and the midrange in both the front and rear hemispheres,
+dB difference in power between the tweeter and the midrange in both the front and rear hemispheres, but

 When the front and rear tweeter pair act as a dipole things get very interesting.
 The case plotted is a